Vibrant-Media-Lab/VRHapticGlove/README.md

 # VRGlove Read ME

-Check the Instructions PDF for read me.
+Check the Instructions.odt for read me.